matibraun/6_cheaf/readme.md

 Inventory Management Application

 This application helps manage an inventory system, tracking product expiration dates, and notifying users about products that are near their expiration date.
-It includes the ability to set alerts, and it features a cron job to notify users when the alert conditions are met.
+It includes the ability to set alerts, and it features a cron job to notify users when the alert conditions are met, and display all the active alerts.

 Table of Contents